 1. Padmanabhaswamy Temple, Thiruvananthapuram

 Padmanabhaswamy temple is not only India’s but world’s richest temple.
-One of the most famous temples in Trivandrum, this temple is built in the Dravidian style architecture which is prevalent in southern India, the temple is dedicated to Lord Vishnu.
-The vaults inside the temple, which were opened only recently, were found to be flooded with gold, silver and diamonds.
+One of the most famous temples in Trivandrum.
+Trivandrum is the capital of Kerala, known for its famous and relaxing boat rides.
+This temple is built in the Dravidian style architecture which is prevalent in southern India, the temple is dedicated to Lord Vishnu.
+The vaults inside the temple, which were opened only recently, were found to be flooded with gold, silver, and diamonds.
 Some people estimate the value of the treasure to be worth 1 trillion dollars.
 This puts the temple way ahead of any other temple in the world.
 And there is a very slim chance that any temple will ever be able to match the amount of money it has.

 2. Venkateswara Temple, Tirupati